NumsRan/maso/README.md

 ```

 Eg. :
-To create a column, we get the name of the new column using the **columnName** variable and the **v-modal** directive on the input field.
+To create a column, we get the name of the new column using the **columnName** variable and the **v-model** directive on the input field.
 The store provided by Pinia is stored into the **columnsStore** variable.
 Next, we initialize the column creation functionality by running **initCreateColumn()** when the form is submitted.